Rising throws 3 TDs and No. 16 Utah beats Colorado 28-13

 THE TAKEAWAY

-Colorado: The Buffaloes, who averaged 267 yards of total offense a game and ranked third from the bottom in producing offense across the country, were anemic on offense but opportunistic on special teams.
-Colorado also kept the Utes from hitting big plays in the passing game.
+Colorado: The Buffaloes, who averaged 267 yards of total offense a game and ranked third from the bottom in the country, were opportunistic on special teams but it was another limp offensive performance.

 Utah: The Utes again leaned on their running game and made crucial passes when needed.
-It wasn’t a clean offensive performance and another startling failure on special teams, but the defense made sure the result was never in doubt as Utah now eyes the Pac-12 title game.
+The defense made sure the result was never in doubt, despite poor special teams play.

 UP NEXT